b-n/demystifying-unicode/pages/01-history.md

 <v-clicks>

-- The term charactor is ambiguous.
+- Computers know bits - `1`s and `0`s
+- Bits are not human structures - so we abstract
 - `char` isn't a character, it's just a `uint8_t` with a fancy name
-- ASCII is "characters" `0x00..0x7F` - **7 BITS**
-- We need a whole lot more bits if we want more than just English
+- We need a whole lot more bits if we more than just names and dates in europe

 </v-clicks>